 The EFCI is the recognised European social partner by the European Commission for the cleaning sector.
-This means that the EFCI is the interlocutor of the European Institutions for social matters, but also for all other policy projects affecting the industry.
+It is therefore the interlocutor of the European Institutions for social matters, but also for all other policy projects affecting the industry on the employers side.

 - EU Online interactive Risk Assessment tool (OiRA), in collaboration with the EU-OSHA (2013)